 I knew from that moment on we had to adopt Molly.
 If she could have that kind of impact on one human being, who knows what else she could do.

 Despite the unknowns of her first couple years of life or even how she ended up on the train tracks, we adopted her into our furry family, which includes three dogs and one cat.
 The emotional connection between Molly and Kevin continues to grow and actually helped Kevin and I achieve a stronger relationship – an unexpected gift.

 Molly defies the odds as a tri-paw and is a breed that many fear.
 Her love and personality, however, draw people in.
 We have already had encounters with people who admit to being fearful of pit bulls and dogs, in general, but at the end of their petting and kisses with her, they thank us for proving them wrong.

 Molly visits schools to teach children how to approach, handle and respect dogs.
 These interactions show children how to be considerate of dogs and help others see the abundance of love she has to offer.
 Every day, she proves people wrong about her breed.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Claire Giambi won Baltimore Animal Rescue and Care Shelter in Baltimore, Maryland a 2016 Holiday Wishes award.